isomerpages/enterprisesg-switch/pages/THE SWITCH EXPERIENCE.md

 ![](/images/SWITCH%202022%20Landing%20Page/pillars%20ver%203.png)
 ![](/images/SWITCH%202022%20Landing%20Page/pillars%20ver%204.jpeg)
 ### **SHOULD YOU COME?**
 With SWITCH being a hub for the innovation community, it is THE event for startups and SMEs, investors, corporates and innovation departments, government bodies both local and international, as well as research and development.
-If you belong to any of these groups, this event is sure to benefit you!
+Therefore, SWITCH is a gateway to the Global-Asia Innovation Ecosystem that links you to your desired stakeholder that can accelerate the growth and development of your establishment.
+Thus, if you belong to any of these groups, this event is sure to benefit you!
 ### **Startups/SMEs**
 ![](/images/SWITCH%202022%20Landing%20Page/20497C47-29E4-4829-A238-D492A908B5AC_1_201_a.jpeg)
 ### **Investors**